hmteditors/leiden/README.md

 ##Useful links for editing

-* http://www.homermultitext.org/hmt-digital/svcforms (to search for images of a folio.
-It is recommended to have the Venetus A and the Comparetti open in adjacent tabs)
+* https://www.homermultitext.org/hmt-digital/svcforms (to search for images of a folio; it is recommended to have the Venetus A and the Comparetti open in adjacent tabs, *especially* when working on the exterior scholia)
-* http://homermultitext.github.io/hmt-editors-guide/editorial-policies/ (to look up the HMT `xml` editing standards)
+* https://homermultitext.github.io/hmt-editors-guide/editorial-policies/ (to look up the HMT `xml` editing standards)
 * https://homermultitext.slack.com (to contact Neel or Stephanie)